sundgenomics/sundgenomics.github.io/pipeline_overview.md

 module load miniconda/latest snakePipes/2.5.4
 ```

 The snakePipes workflows call SLURM jobs by default, so you do not need to run snakePipes workflows as slurm jobs.
 You can specify max CPUs with an option `-j`.
-Remember to not exceed the maximum allowed number of CPUs on dangpu during the work hours.
-You can read more on how to use dangpu server [here](https://sgn102.pages.ku.dk/a-not-long-tour-of-dangpu/)
+Remember to not exceed the maximum allowed number of CPUs on DANHEAD during the work hours.
+[You can read more on how to use DANHEAD HPC here.](https://sgn102.pages.ku.dk/a-not-long-tour-of-dan-system/)

 ### AVAILABLE REFERENCE GENOMES